mine-cetinkaya-rundel/ggplot2-max-planck/README.md

-# Data visualization with R at the Second Cognition Academy Preliminary Schedule
+# Data visualization with R at the Cognition Academy

 at the Max Planck School of Cognition, 6 Jan 2020.